MetriqOrg/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 The following ports will be exposed:
 - Horizon: **8000**
 - Horizon-Postgres: **5432**
-- Stellar-Core (If `standalone` specified): **11626**
+- Gramr (If `standalone` specified): **11626**
-- Stellar-Core-Postgres (If `standalone` specified): **5641**
+- Gramr-Postgres (If `standalone` specified): **5641**

-Note that when you switch between different networks you will need to clear the Stellar Core and Stellar Horizon databases.
+Note that when you switch between different networks you will need to clear the Gramr and Stellar Horizon databases.
 You can wipe out the databases by running `docker-compose down --remove-orphans -v`.

 This script is helpful to spin up the services quickly and play around with them.
 However, for code development it's important to build and install everything locally

 ## Developing Horizon Locally
 We will now configure a development environment to run Horizon service locally without Docker.

-### Building Stellar Core
+### Building Gramr
-Horizon requires an instance of stellar-core binary on the same host.
+Horizon requires an instance of gramr binary on the same host.
 This is referred to as the `Captive Core`.
-Since, we are running horizon for dev purposes, we recommend considering two approaches to get the stellar-core binary, if saving time is top priority and your development machine is on a linux debian o/s, then consider installing the debian package, otherwise the next option available is to compile the core source directly to binary on your machine, refer to [INSTALL.md](https://github.com/stellar/stellar-core/blob/master/INSTALL.md) file for the instructions on both approaches.
+Since, we are running horizon for dev purposes, we recommend considering two approaches to get the gramr binary, if saving time is top priority and your development machine is on a linux debian o/s, then consider installing the debian package, otherwise the next option available is to compile the core source directly to binary on your machine, refer to [INSTALL.md](https://github.com/lantah/gramr/blob/master/INSTALL.md) file for the instructions on both approaches.

 ### Building Horizon